filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->
-Enable Clients using data aggregation services to verify correct aggregation of their data and allow proving of this fact to third parties.
+Enable Clients using data aggregation services to verify the correct aggregation of their data and allow proving of this fact to third parties.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This proposal provides a description of a scheme enabling Aggregators to produce a Proof of Data Segment inclusion certifying proper aggregation of Client's data.
+This proposal provides a description of a scheme enabling Aggregators to produce a Proof of Data Segment Inclusion certifying proper aggregation of Client's data.
 The produced proof assures:
 - an inclusion of Client's data within the on-chian deal
 - the Client's data can be trivially discovered within the deal to enable retrieval